-Applications will be open for 9 weeks, following an extension to the initial 6 week application period.
+Applications will be open for 4 weeks.
 Following the closing date, the Policing Board will carry out an initial eligibility sift of the applications against the eligibility criteria outlined in the application form and section 2 of this information booklet.
 The relevant (eligible) forms will then be forwarded to the Council which the applicant has indicated an interest in being appointed to.

-STAGE 2 SELECTION

-SELECTION PROCESS

-UP TO 3 MONTHS
+STAGE 2 SELECTION PROCESS UP TO 3 MONTHS